thoukydides/homebridge-skybell/README.md

 ### Duplicate Event Suppression

 Enabling webhooks does not prevent this plugin from polling the SkyBell cloud API.
+Events can be triggered from either source.

-In order to prevent duplicate HomeKit triggers if a webhook event is received then events from the SkyBell cloud are suppressed for a period of 10 minutes afterwards (or vice versa if the SkyBell cloud event occurred first).
-This timeout is implemented indenendeptly for each doorbell, and for button press and motion events.
+In order to prevent duplicate HomeKit triggers, if a webhook event is received then this plugin suppresses events from the SkyBell cloud for a period of 10 minutes afterwards (or vice versa if the SkyBell cloud event occurred first).
+This behaviour is implemented independently for each combination of doorbell and event type (button press or motion).

-In practice this means that the quickest event notification will be used.
+In practice this means that the event notification will be used from the quickest source.

 ### IFTTT Integration